 Another approach involves the use of technical indicators, such as historical stock prices.
 In this case, an investor engaging in market timing might notice that the MSCI ACWI has generated positive returns for the past five years and thus may decide to wait for the “bubble” to burst.

 Yet another common approach is timing based on historical market valuations.
 An investor utilizing this approach may make valuation comparisons across time or different markets.
 For example, one might compare the S&P 500’s price-to-earnings (P/E) ratio today vs. its P/E ratio in 2009 or the MSCI Emerging Markets Index’s current P/E ratio.
 While keeping track of each of these data points can be helpful, attempting to make entry or exit decisions based on them is likely to be detrimental to long-term returns.
 There are simply too many other variables that influence market returns over the short to medium term.
 It is also difficult for anyone to make accurate predictions on such macro issues over a long period of time.

 What Is the Allure of Market Timing?

 Despite the abundance of evidence suggesting that market timing is a futile exercise, its allure persists.
 Why?
 One hypothesis is that this strategy is a response to the legitimate realities of investing as well as behavioral biases.
 Specifically, all investors can see how beneficial it would be if one could predict market movements and adjust a portfolio in advance of those movements.
 If it were possible, doing so would allow one to dramatically outperform the gold standard of a buy-and-hold strategy over the long term.
-For example, if an investor could exit asset classes that were going to generate poor performance over the next year and rotate into asset classes that would generate strong performance over the same period, returns would be enhanced, volatility would be avoided and losses would be curtailed.
+For example, if an investor could exit asset classes that were going to generate poor performance over the next year and rotate into asset classes that would generate strong performance over the same period, he would enhance returns, avoid market volatility, and curtail losses.